Adele: 2006–2010: Career beginnings and 19

-By 2008, Adele had become the headliner and performed an acoustic set, in which she was supported by Damien Rice.
-She became the first recipient of the Brit Awards Critics' Choice and was named the number-one predicted breakthrough act of 2008 in an annual BBC poll of music critics, Sound of 2008.
+By the end of 2008, Adele's fame had grown rapidly.
+She became the first recipient of the Brit Awards Critics' Choice and was named the number-one predicted breakthrough act of 2008 in an annual poll of music critics, BBC's Sound of 2008.
 She released her second single, "Chasing Pavements", on 14 January 2008, two weeks ahead of her debut album.
 The song reached number two on the UK Chart, and stayed there for four weeks.
 The album 19, named for her age at the time she wrote and composed many of its songs, entered the British charts at number one.
 The Times Encyclopedia of Modern Music named 19 an "essential" blue-eyed soul recording.
 Adele was nominated for a 2008 Mercury Prize award for 19.
 She also won an Urban Music Award for "Best Jazz Act", and a Music of Black Origin (MOBO) nomination in the category of Best UK Female.
 In March 2008, Adele signed a deal with Columbia Records and XL Recordings for her foray into the United States.
 She embarked on a short North American tour in the same month, and 19 was released in the US in June.
-Billboard magazine stated of it: "Adele truly has potential to become among the most respected and inspiring international artists of her generation."
+Billboard magazine stated: "Adele truly has potential to become among the most respected and inspiring international artists of her generation."
 The An Evening with Adele world tour began in May 2008 and ended in June 2009.